How To Find The Mid Point

 Tip 1: Visualize the Problem

-For example, if you are finding the midpoint of a line segment in 3D space, try drawing a rough sketch of the points and the line segment connecting them.
+Here's one way to look at it: if you are finding the midpoint of a line segment in 3D space, try drawing a rough sketch of the points and the line segment connecting them.
 This can help you verify that your calculated midpoint lies on the line segment and is equidistant from both endpoints.

 Tip 2: Double-Check Your Calculations